rombau/osext2/README.md

     "debug.javascript.usePreview": false
 </pre>

-For debugging the `coverage` reporter has to be removed by adding in `cleanUpReporters` method of `~/.vscode/extensions/raagh.angular-karma-test-explorer-1.2.8/out/config/karma-configurator.js`.
+For debugging, the `coverage` reporter has to be removed by adding it to the `cleanUpReporters` method of `~/.vscode/extensions/raagh.angular-karma-test-explorer-1.2.8/out/config/karma-configurator.js`.